TazE-scripts/HideCrafter/README.md

 # HideCrafter

-Designed as a more focused alternative to the now-unsupported `wasp_combiner`, HideCrafter specializes in hide crafting, aiming to enhance both user experience and xp rates, with the potential to reach up to 400k crafting xp/h.
-The script is compatible with all leather colors and armor types and includes an optional GUI and antiban features.
+HideCrafter is designed to be a more specialized alternative to the now-unsupported `wasp_combiner`.
+It enhances the user experience and xp rates in hide crafting, offering potential gains of up to 400k crafting xp/h.
+The script accommodates all leather colors and armor types and includes features like an optional GUI and antiban.

 ## Quickstart
 - **Client**: 32-Bit Native OSRS
 - **Location**: Start near your selected bank (default: Grand Exchange)
 - **Bank items**: Needle, threads, and leather (best if no scroll needed)

-## Purpose
-This script has been developed to fill the void left by `wasp_combiner`, emphasizing straightforward hide crafting to improve xp rates and ease of use.

 ## Installation
 *Note*: Replace `USERNAME` with your Windows username in the file paths.